Affiliate links on Android Authority may earn us a commission. Learn more.

-Speaking of, the fingerprint scanner, located in the smart key power button, is wonderfully swift and easy to calibrate during setup.
-It’s far faster and more accurate than most in-display variants that occasionally sacrifice functionality at the alter of voguishness.
+Finally, the fingerprint scanner, located in the smart key power button, is wonderfully swift and easy to calibrate during setup.
+It’s far faster and more accurate than most in-display variants that occasionally sacrifice functionality at the altar of voguishness.
 It’s only a small aspect of the phone’s already pint-sized design, but the smart key addition lends the phone a unique identity and

 What’s not so good?

-Asus’ design may offer superb ergonomics, but other elements are more hit-and-miss.
-The large camera housing and accompanying text, seemingly inspired by Asus’ ROG series, won’t be to everyone’s taste.
-Similarly, while nice feeling, the high-grip polymer material on the rear isn’t as anti-fingerprint as Asus makes out.
+ASUS’ design may offer superb ergonomics, but other elements are more hit-and-miss.
+The large camera housing and accompanying text, seemingly inspired by ASUS’ ROG gaming series, won’t be to everyone’s taste.
+Similarly, while nice feeling, the high-grip polymer material on the rear isn’t as anti-fingerprint as ASUS makes out.
 It retains smudges and marks that are easier to remove on glass — at least on the black model I’ve reviewed, which is also a bit uninspiring overall.
 Still, the new design is a significant step up over the basic budget look of last year’s Zenfone 8.

 There’s no wireless charging here, an omission at this price, even on a smaller handset.
-Asus doesn’t offer a microSD card slot either.
-That’s not uncommon for modern flagships, but it’s unhelpful when internal storage capacity options max out at 256GB.
+ASUS doesn’t offer a microSD card slot either.
+That’s not uncommon for modern flagships, but it would be unhelpful given the internal storage capacity option maxes out at 256GB.
 It also doesn’t support mmWave 5G for US customers with access to ultra-fast networks, instead opting for exclusively sub-6GHz 5G in all regions.

 Overall, the Zenfone 9 is missing just a few staple features you’ll find with other affordable flagship handsets, but the real kicker is the limited software update pledge.
 Two OS upgrades and “at least” two years of security patches are poor for a $699 phone.
-Its two closest Android rivals — the Google Pixel 6 and Samsung Galaxy S22 — will see five years of security updates each, making them superior long-term purchases.
+At launch, it’s two closest Android rivals — the Google Pixel 6 and Samsung Galaxy S22 — saw see five years of security updates each, making them superior long-term purchases.
+Other brands have caught up in the interim as well.
 I could also do without the pre-installed Facebook, Instagram, and Netflix apps, though they can thankfully be uninstalled.

 The Zenfone 9’s dual camera package has seen a couple of noteworthy updates this generation.
 The Sony IMX766 primary sensor is not only larger than last year’s sensor but supports six-axis gimbal image stabilization or video and low-light shots.
 That said, the selfie and ultrawide cameras remain unchanged from the Zenfone 8.
 Can it compete with the very best camera phones?